katensullivan55/horiseon-challenge/README.md

 Basecode provided by OSU Online Coding Bootcamp.
 Changes made to original css and html include:
 - changed some classes to ids and vice-versa
 - reorganized and simplified the stylesheet
+- added notes to show intention of code

 ## License